cjules0609/VegasAfterglow/README.md

    - Create a branch for your changes
    - Submit a pull request with your changes

+3. **Email** - For private questions or discussions:
+   - Contact the maintainers directly via email
+   - Yihan Wang: yihan.astro@gmail.com
+   - Bing Zhang: bing.zhang@unlv.edu
+   - Connery Chen: connery.chen@unlv.edu

 We value all contributions and aim to respond to issues promptly.
+All communications are extremely welcome!

 ---